-Liechtenstein is a little bit of an anomaly because it is right in the middle of Europe yet it is not one of the 28 members of the European Union.
+Liechtenstein is a little bit of an anomaly because it is right in the middle of Europe yet it is not one of the 27 members of the European Union.
 It’s very similar to its neighbour, Switzerland.
-You may have heard that that E.U. is beefing up its security procedures by introducing a new travel authorisation system.
-It doesn’t affect anyone who is in the E.U., but it might affect a lot of non E.U. passport holders when it starts operating in early 2020.
-Even though Liechtenstein is not in the E.U. it will be affected by the E.U.
-Travel Information Authorisation System (ETIAS for short).
+You may have heard that that E.U. is increasing up its security procedures by introducing a new travel authorisation system.
+It doesn’t affect anyone who is in the E.U., but it might affect a lot of non E.U. passport holders when it starts operating in early 2025.
+Even though Liechtenstein is not in the E.U. it will be affected by the European Travel Information Authorisation System (ETIAS for short).
 That’s because Liechtenstein is a signatory to the Schengen Agreement.
-The ETIAS system is not a full blown visa, but an online authorisation obtained in advance of travel.
+The ETIAS system is not a visa, but an online authorisation obtained in advance of travel via an online application.

 So why does Schengen make any difference?